 Programming in a high-level language (such as visual basic).
-Integration of data collected into a database (such as
+Integration of data collected into a database (such as access).
+Designed for business

-Grade Component: Letter Grade
+Academic Career: Undergraduate Course Component: Lecture Grade Component: Letter Grade

 CS 0334 - INTERMEDIATE WEB SITE DESIGN AND DEVELOPMENT